SSpeights/PowerShellGuide/ps-scripts.md

 ## Syntax basics

 Just like a shell script in Linux, you must type in a ".\" to run the script.
-In this script, we just added a command, unlike the typing in write-output at the command line you can schedule this script to run whenever and as often as you like.
+In this script, we just added a command, unlike the typing in write-output at the command line, you can schedule this script to run whenever and as often as you like.
 Here are some of the basics you need to know about scripting -

 | PowerShell Script Basic Property | Value | Description |
 | :--- | :--- | :--- |